This is the part where I get to tell you about myself.

-My core interests are family, spirituality, healing and wellness, and social justice – their intersections and interconnections in our daily life and living from that center.
+My core interests are family, spirituality, healing and wholeness, and social justice – their intersections and interconnections in our daily life and living from that center.

 Thank you for joining me on this journey!

 I spent over 10 years in the corporate world in knowledge management and content management.
 I specialized in enterprise content management process and implementation, taxonomy, and working with offshore teams.
-Currently, I’m the website/social media supervisor for Decatur Presbyterian Church.
-See my LinkedIn profile for more information.
+I also spent several years offering website/social media support for Decatur Presbyterian Church.

 I grew up in Flushing, NY and despite nearly two decades in Atlanta, I am still fiercely proud to be a Queens girl.
 I began my studies at Queens College – CUNY, intending to earn a BFA in Fine Arts, but after moving to Atlanta, I transferred to Georgia State University, where I was a Faculty Scholar, earning a BA (Magna Cum Laude) in English – Creative Writing, with a minor in Philosophy – Religious Studies.

 I have called Decatur GA my home since 1998.
-I’m married to Seth Young, and am a proud mom to an elementary school-age daughter, teenage stepson and an elderly (but still kicking!) dog.
+I’m married to Seth Young, and am a proud mom to a school-age daughter, adult stepson and an elderly (but still kicking!) dog.

 I’m a published poet, with one chapbook, as well as two anthologies and a handful of journals where my work has been featured.
 I was active in the poetry and arts community here in Atlanta for a number of years as part of the Atlanta Poets Group.

 I regularly engage in Reiki practice, other healing arts, meditation, and prayer to cultivate a spiritually grounded, conscious life.
-I was raised in a half-Catholic, half-Jewish home and have practiced Zen Buddhist sitting meditation (zazen) on and off for years, all of which have influenced my exploration of faith through various paths, whether they are contemplative or mystical practices or interfaith worship.
-I am working towards completion of a Certificate in Spiritual Direction at Columbia Theological Seminary.
+I grew up in an interfaith home, which was a big influence on my exploration of faith through various paths, whether they are contemplative or mystical practices or religious worship.
+I am active in church (my husband is a co-pastor of The Well, a new worshiping community in Atlanta) and currently working towards completion of the Certificate in Spiritual Formation at Columbia Theological Seminary.

-I enjoy writing, gardening, photography, as well as visiting museums and art galleries.
+I enjoy writing, gardening, photography, spending time with family and friends, as well as visiting museums and art galleries.
 I love to travel and be in nature.
 And of course I love to read anything ranging from poetry and novels to books on spirituality and philosophy.

 In the news